Writing a will in the Netherlands can ensure that you have total control of who will inherit your estate and how this estate will be distributed.

 Furthermore, the deceased’s partner will immediately receive a death grant.
 The amount of the death grant is equal to one month’s AOW pension and is paid once only.
 The following persons can get the death grant:

 - (if there is no surviving partner) the children (under 18);

 - the person who shared a house with the deceased up to the date of death

 Tax-free allowance for partners

-Inheritance tax is not due on the “survivor’s pension”.
-However, note that the value of this pension will be deducted from any exemption the partner may be given.
+Inheritance tax is not due on the survivor’s pension.
+However, note that the value of this pension is deducted from any exemption the partner may be given.
 Partners have a tax-free allowance of €650,913.
 However, half of the cash value of any pension right derived by a partner from the death of the deceased is deducted from this amount; with the condition that a minimum allowance of €162,071 always remains.